 [T]he main thrust of his criticisms was to raise the prospect of error, without demonstrating that there was error, or error that would lead to an appreciably different outcome in actual result.
 Thus, his contentions that Professor Wereley’s calculations were “unreliable” or “invalid” reside in, and do not transcend, the realm of argument and debate.

 The sniper approach is rendered especially ineffective where courts allow experts to simply integrate valid criticism by rectifying or amending reports, and where expert testimony purports only to provide an approximation in its findings or articulates its own limitations.
 In those cases, as in Montara, criticism of amended evidence not only flies in the face of the Court’s objective of “just, quick, and cheap” solutions, but are prone to point redundantly to limitations of the expert evidence already apparent to the court.

 - Avoid the sniper approach when you can.
-Lawyers engaging expert witnesses should err on the side of requesting an expert report which provides in detail the methodology, calculations, and findings of the expert witness.
+Lawyers engaging expert witnesses for the purpose of critiquing of opposing expert evidence should also request an expert report which provides in detail the methodology, calculations, and findings of the expert witness.
 Experts should be prepared to provide a complete report of their reasoning and findings.